0xd00dz/awesome-ics-protocols-scripts-learning/README.md

 You want to know if there are uncontrolled and malicious devices on your OT network.
 Create alerts if you see writerequests from those uncontrolled devices on the net.
 ![OPC Write Attacker](/img/opc_write_attacker.png)

+### Harden Nodes
+Do you want to prevent the attacker from writing to the RogueTemp node?
+I challenge you to try it!
+Edit server.py and look for the line of code you need to modify.